 What is seed funding and how does it work?

-Seed funding is an investment made by an individual for a business to grow.
-It is an early investment made to a business to generate its capital.
-Seed funding is also called seed money or seed capital.
+Seed funding is an investment made by an individual to a business, aiding this business to grow further.
+It is an early investment made in a business to generate capital.
+Seed funding is also called ‘seed money’ or ‘seed capital’.

 What are the types of seed funding?

-It has become one of the reputed avenues among the seed funding types.
-The idea or concept behind the crowdfunding platform is well received and topnotch among many people across the world.
-There are more than five hundred crowdfunding platforms are active at present.
-For example, Oculus Rift, Pebble wearables, and Exploride crowdfunding campaigns are world-famous.
+Crowdfunding has become one of the reputed types of seed funding.
+The idea or concept behind a crowdfunding platform is well-received among many people worldwide.
+There are more than five hundred crowdfunding platforms active at present.
+For example, Oculus Rift, Pebble Wearables, and Exploride crowdfunding campaigns are world-famous.

 Related article: Venture Capital Vs Crowdfunding